I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 Lennusadam (Sea Plane Harbour) Maritime Museum

-I’m going to start right at the top because as far as museuems go, this is easily the best one in Tallinn.
-The enormous hangars that were once used for seaplanes has been transformed into a high-tech maritime museum.
+I’m going to start right at the top because as far as museums go, the Lennusadam Maritime Museum is easily the best one in Tallinn.
+The enormous hangars that were once used for seaplanes have been transformed into a high-tech maritime museum.

 If you have a particular interest in the museum, you can arrange a guided tour in advance.